Paper Plate Owl Craft For Kids [Free Template]

 - Take the completed eye and glue it to the center of the owl eye outline.
 Place the finished eye area and glue both of them to the paper plate.

-- Grab the owl's beak and glue it between the two eyes.
+- Grab the owl's beak and glue it between and near the bottom of the two eyes.

 - Finish off the owl by gluing the feet to the bottom of the paper plate, in between the wings.